Nidhi251289/docs/content/developerportal/deploy/private-cloud-operator.md

 * **replicas** – by default one replica will be started when you deploy your app
 * **resources** – change the minimum and maximum container resources your app requires
 * **logAutosubscribeLevel** – change the default logging level for your app, the standard level is INFO — possibilities are: `TRACE`, `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL`
+* **debuggerPassword** - here you can provide the password for the Debugger — this is optional.
+If you provide this, make sure you follow the [guidelines](https://docs.mendix.com/howto/monitoring-troubleshooting/debug-microflows-remotely)
 * **mxAdminPassword** – here you can change the password for the MxAdmin user — if you leave this empty, the password will be the one set in the Mendix model
 * **dtapmode** – for development of the app, for example acceptance testing, choose **D**, for production deployment, select **P**